L0garithmic/epubfixxr/README.md

 99-repair-only				Repairs any ePubs in calibre\to-fix.
 Outputs to 02-fixed

 If you wish to submit changes or fixes, I would love to see them!
-Just remember, my goal here was simple, clean scripts I am not particualarly looking for long drawn out fancy methods to do the same things I hacked together.
+Just remember, my goal here was simple, clean scripts I am not particularly  looking for long drawn out fancy methods to do the same things I hacked together.
 But, if you got something that saves some lines of code or does a better job, please submit a pull request!!